-He’s the author of Wordburger - a quick-snack guide to cryptic crosswords for kids or rookies in general, as well as the time-travelling mind-trip called Riddledom.
-His other wordy hits include Cluetopia, plus the ultimate manual-cum-memoir, Puzzled.
+His Gargantuan Book of Words - a riot of puzzles, quizzes & stories - now joins Wordburger - a quick-snack guide to cryptic crosswords for kids or rookies.
+His other wordy hits include Riddledom (a mind-trip of conundrums across time), the chequered history of Cluetopia, plus the manual-cum-memoir, Puzzled.
 To complete the set are the two pocketbooks: Puzzles & Words – and Puzzles & Words 2.

 David was also part of a conspiracy to invent a new word.
 And of course, you may also recall his face (or flamboyant shirt collection) from the SBS cult show, Letters and Numbers, discontinued by SBS in 2012.

 To read more about his books, click the PUBLISHED option.
 On the same page you’ll also discover a sample from among the 70 feature stories he’s composed, from playground rhymes to senior bikies.

 To glean a bit more about the man and his mania – or play a few word games – mouse around the DA domain.
 You’ll find such distractions as the weekly Birdbrain poser, the Word of the Week clue challenge, or a chance to revel in the many creative Brainstorms and other puzzles.
 You can also join his wordiness on Twitter.